 Follow these recommendations when you narrate (also referred to as “voicing”) television and radio news scripts:

-Breathe properly.
+- Breathe properly.
 Control your breathing to take breaths between units of thought.
 Otherwise, you will sound choppy.
-Sit up straight while narrating.
+Sit up straight or stand while narrating.
 This helps your breathing.